OsamaHaydar05/Sem3/README.md

 # Seminar 3 – Point of Sale System (IV1350)

 This is a simple checkout system (POS) made in Java for the course IV1350 at KTH during spring 2025.
-The code follows object-oriented programming with things like high cohesion, low coupling, and layers (like MVC).

 ## What the program does